Spectra is a

 Empathy Summit

-The Empathy Summit challenged the education and business communities to be more empathetic to the care leaver population and ensure that the most vulnerable young people are presented with the opportunities to lead healthy and successful lives.
+The Empathy Summit challenged leaders in education and business to show greater empathy toward care leavers — ensuring vulnerable young people are given the opportunities to build healthy, successful lives.

 Connect with us!